JuliaLang/julia/doc/src/manual/documentation.md

 #### Admonitions

-Specially formatted blocks with titles such as "Notes", "Warning", or "Tips" are known as admonitions and are used when some part of a document needs special attention.
+Specially formatted blocks, known as admonitions, can be used to highlight particular remarks.
 They can be defined using the following `!!!` syntax:

 ```
 !!! note